brettimus/switchboard-internship-2015/switchboard-projects/fake-data.md

 ### Class Year

-Right now, I'm bootstrapping (how apropo!) some normal (i.e., Gaussian normal) data.
+Right now, I'm bootstrapping (how apropo!) some random normal (i.e., Gaussian) data.
 It gives the graph a bell-curve shape, but that's insufficient.

-We want to demonstrate high new-alumni and current-student numbers.
+We want to demonstrate a high percentage of new-alumni and current-student users.
-(This more accurately reflects your typical switchboard.)
+(This more accurately reflects the typical switchboard.)

-To do so, we could consider shifting the normal curve so that its mean is somewhere around next year's graduating class.
+One possible solution to this is to shift the normal curve so that its mean is somewhere around next year's graduating class.

-To get you started, here's the code I'm using:
+To get you started, here's the code I'm currently using:

 ** Dependencies **
 Note this code relies on d3.
 See the comments on how to use it in your project.